 Are all Labradors plagued with ACL tears?

 The combination of weakened muscles due to lack of bio-available calcium and fluid build-up along the joints (see blog on “Feeding Kibble to my Dog is always Cheaper). …these two things, together with environmental issues (to be discussed below), contribute to a proliferation of dogs with eventual (sometimes very early!) arthritis and hind end paralysis.
 And, these dogs are also more prone to tear the ACL, which is a ligament that crosses the knee and holds it together protecting the meniscus and allows your dog to walk normally.
 If the muscles surrounding the knee, though, are weak, they can’t support the dog’s weight.
 In addition, a little muscle called the poplitius muscle is weak as well and can give your dog the appearance of either walking on tiptoe or hunching their back end.
-And while you’ve been feeding an expensive “popular” kibble and you have put yourself in a situation where you chose to save money on dog food in the short-term, yet you paid–dearly–and monetarily–ending up in surgery to repair and ACL by not starting your dog on a species-appropriate raw, paleo diet.
+And while you’ve been feeding an expensive “popular” kibble and you have put yourself in a situation where you chose to save money on dog food in the short-term, yet you paid–dearly–and monetarily–ending up in surgery to repair and ACL by not starting your dog on a raw diet.

 ACL TEARS ARE NOT GENETIC– it’s hard to say “the reason your dog made that sudden move (juked when then he should have jived) is genetic” just sounds ludicrous.
 And age does NOT matter. (ask any veterinarian–ACL injuries are no respector or breed nor age) Nor is there any genetic marker to determine dogs predisposed to it-so there is no “health clearance” a breeder can do for this.
 The only way you can prevent them is to put your dog in a closed caged area—we know THAT ain’t happenin’!
 But read on to find out what things CAN make a dog predispositioned to ACL tears.